oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         6 friends   Link(Person) [0..*]
         7 employer  Link(Organization) optional

-Simplifying creates an explicit key type and replaces links with that type, but discards the indication that a field is a primary key or relationship:
+Simplifying creates an explicit key type and replaces links with that type, but discards the explicit indicator that a field is a primary key or relationship:

     Person = Record